europa64/SPARCNetBootGuide/README.md

 # Jumpstarting With a SPARC: Netbooting Sun Workstations

 This is a document I'll be maintaining in order to document how to set up working network boot environments for different operating systems on SPARC workstations.
+I wrote this mostly on my SPARCstation 5 in StarOffice, and then transferred it over to here, btw lol

 [Read the guide here](https://github.com/europa64/SPARCNetBootGuide/blob/main/SPARCNetBootGuide.md)